chihacknight/breakout-groups/README.md

 ## Rules

-1. Starting **Tuesday, June 28th**, Chi Hack Night will switch the old link of breakout groups over to the new list of GitHub issues and will announce groups based on that.
+1. Starting **Tuesday, June 21st**, Chi Hack Night will switch the old link of breakout groups over to the new list of GitHub issues and will announce groups based on that.
 We'll run this experiment for a couple of weeks and see how it goes.

-2. Group issues will be marked as **Closed** at the end of every hack night, meaning that if your group plans to meet at the next one, you should re-open the issue.
+2. Group issues will be marked as **Closed** if they aren't meeting at the current week's event.
 This allows temporaraily inactive groups to be "dormant" without taking up announcement time, and also gives you a good opportunity to edit your group's description as the work progresses.